-The Theatre Department's 2008-09 student productions were Bus Stop and Back to the 80's...
-The Totally Awesome Musical.
-Last year's hit comedy Greater Tuna received two Superior Awards for acting from the Florida Community College Activities Association.
-Chipola also received eight superior acting and technical acknowledgments for the Pulitzer Prize spring musical, How To Succeed In Business Without Really Trying.
+The Theatre Department's 2010-11 student productions were Dearly Departed and Little Shop of Horrors.
+Dearly Departed and last year's hit comedy Little Shop of Horrors both received Superior Awards for acting and choreography from the Florida Community College Activities Association.
+Chipola also received four superior acting and technical acknowledgments for the spring musical, Little Shop of Horrors.

 Each summer the department buses in thousands of area school children to witness live theatre, many for the first time.
-The past two summers Chipola presented Beanie and the Bamboozling Book Machine and an original scripted work, Once Upon a Time.
+This past summer Chipola presented Aesop's (Oh-So-Slightly Updated) Fables.

-Theatre majors and director Charles Sirmon recently toured New York City and Broadway.
+Theatre majors and director Charles Sirmon toured New York City and Broadway in 2010.
 Students participated in master's class at Shelter Studios-in the heart of New York's theatre district, attended Broadway and off-Broadway performances, and toured backstage at NBC Studios and The New Amsterdam Theatre.

-In the last ten years, thirteen Chipola scholars have been named to the USA Today/Coca-Cola - All American team and recognized at the AACC Convention.
+In the last twelve years, sixteen Chipola scholars have been named to the USA Today/Coca-Cola - All American team and recognized at the AACC Convention.